UHHRobotics22-23/hardware_design/README.md

 | <invalid_command> | err_cmd                                | Any command other than the listed ones          | Error code for and invalid / unknown command                                                             |

 ### Flavours
+Two firmwares were written as a part of the development process.
+First one using a usb serial connection and secondly one using a wifi network created by the microcontroller.

+Both firmwares feature the min and max value at the top of the file.
+These are the max and min angle the servo can safely be set to and depends on the real world alignment of the servo and the 3d print.
+The values for each device are found in a manual testing project by sending manual "s" commands.
+The resolution for both is set to 180 as the servo can cover 180° Alternatively the resolution could be increased by using direct the [pwm millisecond control mode](https://www.arduino.cc/reference/en/libraries/servo/writemicroseconds/).

 #### Wifi
+The wifi firmware is found in the [mallet_play_servo_wifi](arduino_code/mallet_play_servo_wifi/mallet_play_servo_wifi.ino) project.

+The SSID and the password of the generated network can be set at the top of the file and needs reflashing.
+Further the port of the UDP server can be adjusted inside of the setup function.

 #### Serial
+The serial firmware is found in the [mallet_play_servo](arduino_code/mallet_play_servo/mallet_play_servo.ino) project.

+In the serial firmware the update frequency can be adjusted by changing the delay at the end of the loop.
+The baud rate can be adjusted in the setup function.
+A high baud rate is needed to minimize the communication overhead.

 ## Electronics Design